Hello Garci scandal: Aftermath

 After the failure of impeachment, a broad coalition of protesters engaged the government in peaceful protest for several days, which was reminiscent of the People Power Revolution of 1986.
 Some of those protesters included former president Corazon Aquino and former vice president Teofisto Guingona, Jr. Due to the lack of protesters that took part in common venues, the government's hard line approach in regulating traditional protesting venues in Mendiola and EDSA, and other factors, the protests did not affect the outcome in Congress.
 Thus, its power soon diminished.
 Lingering protests remain, accompanied by a campaign to present evidence directly to the electorate, since such evidence were restricted from use in trial.
 Arroyo eventually pressed on with certain reforms, albeit unrelated to the crisis, that included new taxes that will shrink government's fiscal deficit.
-The economy has been described as resilient, especially since its recovery was not affected by the scandal.
-Despite Arroyo's preservation of her hold onto authority, and a resilient economy, most analysts agree that the scandal has failed to address its root causes - pervasive electoral fraud conducted by candidates during elections, the faulty electoral system, and the Commission on Elections that encourages fraud.
-Accordingly, confidence in Arroyo has declined as explained by Amando Doronila of the Philippine Daily Inquirer who said:
+The economy was described as resilient, especially since its recovery was not affected by the scandal.
+Despite Arroyo's preservation of her hold onto authority, and a resilient economy, most analysts agreed that the scandal failed to address its root causes - pervasive electoral fraud conducted by candidates during elections, the faulty electoral system, and the Commission on Elections that encourages fraud.
+Accordingly, confidence in Arroyo declined as explained by Amando Doronila of the Philippine Daily Inquirer who said:

 "The quashing of the complaints is an empty victory for the administration.
 It merely demonstrated that the administration has the capacity to deploy the advantages of incumbency to save the president from being unseated.
 Until the president stands trial where she can defend herself and where it can be shown that the accusations are false and do not constitute impeachable offenses, it would be hard for her to regain public confidence and reestablish the legitimacy of her government."

-The crisis has arguably ended with the failure of both the impeachment process and the people power movement to have Arroyo face a public trial.
+The crisis arguably ended with the failure of both the impeachment process and the people power movement to have Arroyo face a public trial.
 However the scandal persists, with the electoral fraud issue still unresolved.
 This is a factor that led to the use of emergency powers by Arroyo in early 2006.